engramic/engramic/docs/getting_started.md

     ### Looking At The Code ###

     Run the program.
 The plugins will automatically download all dependencies on the first run and check for updates on subsequent runs.
+Configuration for plugins are defined by [profiles](/profiles/), in this case, the profile is named "standard"

     Hit **Run** and you'll see the result in the terminal window.
 This example adds Storage, Codify, and Consolidate service, but doesn't actually use them.